 'I got into such a state that I went back to see my doctor and he told me about a local group for people with dementia.
 I went along and I said to them, "I need motivation."
-And they got me back on my feet.
-It's a social group and we'll try anything on our days out.
+They suggested I join a social group, and I love it.
+We'll try anything on our days out.
 We often go for walks in the countryside, and I know that when I get home from them, I'll feel on top of the world.